 Arts: Arts are integral to community wellness and maintaining the healthy social fabric of the neighborhood.
 The foundation has acquired and protected an historic movie theater on the main street of Grove Park and is working with partners to revitalize the space as a community arts center.
 Likewise, the foundation has had an ongoing oral history project, recording the oral histories of current and former residents about the life and cultural fabric of Grove Park, how the neighborhood has changed over the year, and their hopes and fears for the future of the community.
 So far, we have recorded over 50 community members.

-This year, the tournament announced a partnership with Georgia Urology and Boston Scientific as sponsors of the tournament’s Volunteer Headquarters, which serves as the dedicated area where the more than 1,300 volunteers who make the tournament possible can check in and rest, relax, and refresh.
+TOUR Championship today announced the return of Georgia Urology and Boston Scientific as sponsors of the tournament’s Volunteer Headquarters, which serves as the dedicated area where the more than 1,300 volunteers who make the tournament possible can check in and rest, relax, and refresh.